 Central NZ business confidence slumps again

-Wellington Chamber of Commerce Chief Executive John Milford said the result was in line with two recent bank surveys showing confidence was the lowest it had been in 10 years, and reflected the very uncertain trading environment that businesses were talking to him about almost on a daily basis.
+Chief Executive John Milford said the results were in line with other surveys in recent days showing confidence was the lowest it had been in 10 years, and reflected the very uncertain trading environment which was demonstrated by the drop in GDP growth in the June quarter to just 0.5%.

-"After a relatively positive start to the year, the trend is all downhill.
-Businesses are struggling with the combination of the changes to employment law, continuing increases in compliance costs, and difficulty finding the right staff with the right skills.
+"I hear from businesses every day about how they are struggling with lack of clarity of the Government’s policies, the continuing increases in compliance costs, and difficulty finding the right staff with the right skills.

-"Because of that, intentions to invest in their own business continue to drop, and that has a negative ripple effect through the economy."
+"Because of that, their intentions to invest in their own business continue to drop, and that is affecting not just the regional economy but the national economy as well."

-John Milford said he was concerned that many businesses were struggling to deal with the combination of issues and the effect low confidence was having on both the national and local economies.
+"Many are clearly still struggling to deal with a combination of issues and the effect that low confidence is having on both the national and local economies.